coworking/member-terms-of-service/ToS.md

 8. Keys and Alarm Keycodes
 Keys will be supplied to Full-Time Participants.
-The Space must be notified of any loss of Key immediately and the Participant will be responsible for the cost of providing replacements (including replacements for all other key holders if deemed necessary by "Insert Organisation Name").
+The Space must be notified of any loss of Key immediately and the Participant will be responsible for the cost of providing replacements (including replacements for all other key holders if deemed necessary by "Insert Organization Name").
 Participants are not allowed to duplicate or have keys cut and must not pass them or the Alarm Keycodes to anyone else.
 Persistent loss of keys or breach of permitted key use may result in termination of the Agreement.
 Participants you are reminded that if you do not hold a key for the Space, and are asked by a key holder to vacate the Space (e.g. at the end of the day), then you are to vacate the Space immediately.
 The last Participant keyholder to vacate the Space is responsible for checking the electrical shut-down of nonessential equipment and any additional safety and security hazards throughout the Space, and then locking up and setting the building alarm(s).

 9. Emergencies and Safety